Get started

 Access your deployment

-You can interact with CKF using a dashboard, accessed through a web browser.
+You can interact with CKF using a dashboard, accessed through an IP address.

 Configure dashboard access